nus-cs2113-AY2223S2/tp/docs/team/jangusroundstone.md

 #### 1. Parser Version 1

 - ***What it is :***
   This is the first parser of Inka, which parses user input with long switch cases.
+Author also contributed to the writing of several initial commands such as AddCardCommand.

 - ***Value :***
   With this parser, Inka v1.0 is able to run, and we could test all of our initial functionalities.